Running a Docker image on a VM using Terraform

 To run a Docker image on a VM using a Yandex Container Registry registry via Terraform:

-- Create an infrastructure.
+- Create your infrastructure.

 - Check the result.